libretro/docs/docs/library/flycast.md

 If foo is a multiple-disc game, you should have .chd/cue/cdi/gdi files for each one, e.g. `foo (Disc 1).chd`, `foo (Disc 2).chd`, `foo (Disc 3).chd`.

-To take advantage of Reicast's Disk Control feature for disk swapping, an index file (a m3u file) should be made.
+To take advantage of FlyCast's Disk Control feature for disk swapping, an index file (a m3u file) should be made.

 Create a text file and save it as `foo.m3u`.
 Then enter your game's .chd/cue/cdi/gdi files on it.
 The m3u file contents should look something like this: